panosmaurikos/Personalised-English-App/README.md

 # Personalised English Learning App

-A comprehensive web application for personalized English language learning with adaptive testing, classroom management, and AI-powered recommendations.
+A comprehensive web application for personalized English language learning with adaptive testing, classroom management, and fuzzy logic-powered recommendations.

 ## Features

 ### For Students
 - **Adaptive Testing**: Take dynamic tests that adjust to your skill level
-- **Personalized Practice**: Get AI-powered question recommendations based on your mistakes and learning patterns
+- **Personalized Practice**: Get question recommendations based on your mistakes and learning patterns using fuzzy logic
 - **Progress Tracking**: Monitor your performance with detailed analytics and statistics
 - **Classroom Integration**: Join classrooms with invite codes and take teacher-assigned tests
 - **Performance Analytics**: